2023 Tree, Plant and Trout Sales

 Join the Windham County NRCD for our annual plant sale this year at Green Mountain Orchards!
 We offer plants for their landscape value, conservation value, revegetation value, and food value, for ourselves, bird species and other wildlife.
 The best way to maximize your planting success is to match the right plant with the correct soil and light conditions.
 If you have any questions concerning type of soil, water needs or care for the listed species contact the Conservation District.

-- All mail orders must be placed February 29.
-Online orders must be placed by April 30.
+• All mail orders must be placed February 28.
+Online orders must be placed by April 22.
 Plant supplies are limited, and we will fill orders in the order they arrive.
-Last year we sold out of much of our inventory prior to pick-up day, so we recommend you order as soon as possible.

-- Pickup at Green Mountain Orchards in Putney on Friday, May 6.
+• Pickup at Green Mountain Orchards in Putney on Saturday, May 4 between 9:00-12:00 PM.
 Shipping is not offered.

 Winooski NRCD